 Similar strange navigation instances can be found in nearly every iPadOS app.
 This will likely change as third-party developers adapt their user interfaces with mouse and trackpad support in mind.
 I also expect this shift to happen relatively quickly.

-As it stands right now, there’s a bit of a disconnect when using the Magic Trackpad with the iPad Pro.
+There’s a bit of a disconnect when using the Magic Trackpad with the iPad Pro.
 For one, no one wants to carry around a trackpad when on-the-go.
-Also, not having your hands on the keyboard at all times can get bothersome if you’re using the iPad Pro for long periods of time.
+Also, not having your hands on the keyboard at all times can get bothersome if you’re using the iPad Pro for long periods.